typelevel/cats/docs/datatypes/func.md

 # AppFunc

 AppFunc extends Func to wrap around a special type of functor: Applicative functors.

-Applicative functors can be `compose`d, can `traverse` traversable functors, and we can obtain a `product` between two AppFuncs.
+With applicative functors we can `compose`, form the `product`, and also `traverse` traversable functors

 ## Composition

 All of functional programming revolves around composing, and functors cannot be left behind.
-If we are working with multiple contexts we might want to compose them, for example: we want to List things, and discart some (`Option`).
+If we are working with multiple contexts we might want to compose them, for example: we want to `List` things, and discart some (`Option`).

 To achieve this nested context behavior `AppFunc` uses the `Nested` datatype.